stelviodev/stelvio/docs/guides/appsync.md

 ## Customization

-The `AppSync` component supports the `customize` parameter at multiple levels.
+The `customize` parameter is available at every level — constructor, data sources, resolvers, and pipeline functions.
+Each level has its own resource keys.
 For an overview of how customization works, see the [Customization guide](customization.md).

-### AppSync Constructor
+**AppSync** (constructor):

 | Resource Key           | Pulumi Args Type                    | Description                          |
 |------------------------|-------------------------------------|--------------------------------------|